glow.support package

 Generic geometry with rotation of angle 2*pi/n, n>1.

-Triangle geometry identifying a symmetry of 1/12 of an assembly.
+Triangle geometry identifying a symmetry of 1/12 of the layout.

 Isosceles triangle geometry with symmetries on all sides.